SaeeDesai/Emotion-To-Art-Generator/README.md

 ### `Reproducing the Results (Using Pretrained Models)`

-To reproduce the project results **without retraining the models**, run the `code_sequence.ipynb` notebook from start to finish.
+To reproduce the project results **without retraining the models**, run the code blocks mentioned in the `code_sequence.ipynb` notebook in our main `project.ipynb` file.
 This notebook uses the **pretrained classifiers, mapping matrices, and LoRA parameters** provided, allowing you to directly generate emotion-driven artwork.

 ## Live Gradio Demo